Optical Spin Initialisation and Readout with a Cavity-Coupled Quantum Dot in an In-Plane Magnetic Field: Spin Readout

 Here $\tau$ is the duration of the readout pulse, $\eta$ is the photon collection efficiency, and $\rho_{i}(t)$ are the density matrices of the system at time $t$ when the QD is initialised in the ground state $\ket{i=1,2}$.
 We also continue to assume both modes of the bi-modal cavity have identical linewidths such that $\kappa_{\lambda=X,Y}=\kappa$.
 This readout method has been demonstrated to work experimentally, producing $\mathcal{R} = 0.61$ with a cavity linewidth $\kappa/2\pi = 67$ GHz, an enhancement factor $F_P = 62$, a collection efficiency $\eta = 4.1\times 10^{-3}$, and 75 ns pulse duration \cite{PhysRevApplied.9.054013}.

 Considering a square pulse with a duration of $35$~ns \footnote{We use a 35 ns readout pulse as a compromise to maximise the readout fidelity across a range of cavity parameters.}, and time-dependent cavity driving strength $\epsilon_Y(t) = \sqrt{(0.01\times 2g_Y^2)}$ for $t\in[0, 35~\mathrm{ns}]$ to remain in the weak-excitation regime \cite{PhysRevA.94.012307}, and assuming $\eta = 1$, we calculate the spin readout fidelity for a range of cavity parameters.
+The weak-excitation regime is used in the readout stage to limit readout induced errors resulting from the readout pulse influencing the state of the system.
 Fig.~\ref{fig:Readout_SuccessProb}b and Fig.~\ref{fig:Readout_SuccessProb}c show these results for a single-mode and bi-modal cavity respectively.
-In the case of the single-mode cavity, we find the readout fidelity is primarily dependent on the Purcell enhancement of the diagonal transitions, and varies little with respect to $\kappa_Y$.
+In the case of the single-mode cavity, we find the readout fidelity is primarily dependent on the Purcell enhancement of the $Y-$polarised transitions, and varies little with respect to $\kappa_Y$.
 This is because the Purcell enhancement increases the strength of the quasi-cycling transition required to produce a detectable readout signal, while the cavity linewidth has little impact on the Purcell enhancement of the resonant transition being probed.
-Figure~\ref{fig:Readout_SuccessProb}b shows $F_P = 7$ gives $\mathcal{R}>90\%$ and $F_P = 19$ gives $\mathcal{R} > 99\%$.
+Figure~\ref{fig:Readout_SuccessProb}b shows $F_P = 7$ gives $\mathcal{R}\approx 90\%$.